-Did you know that US citizens can hold a second passport, also known as two valid passports at the same time?
+Did you know that US citizens can hold a second passport, also known as two valid passports, at the same time?
 If you are a frequent traveler who doesn’t have time to get visas before you leave for your next trip, or if you need to travel to a country that won’t allow you to enter if you have Israel visa stamps in your passport, you can get a second passport.
 These are also called “second valid passports” and issued for four years validity.

 Keep reading for a full guide on how to apply for a second passport.

 You are eligible to get a second passport if you have a valid US passport and one of the following conditions apply:

 - You have two upcoming international trips, with visas required for the second trip, or

 - You have Israel stamps in your passport and have travel planned to a country that may deny entry, such as Iran or Syria.

 Step-by-Step Guide – How to Apply for a Second Valid Passport

 Gather all documents required to apply for a second passport

 - Your current US passport – Your full validity (10 year) passport, also called your “primary passport.”
 If you are renewing a second valid passport, you must also submit that passport.

 - Second Passport Application Form (DS-82), completed offline or filled out online at https://pptform.state.gov/, printed and signed.
 (This is the same form used for passport renewal.)